zemian/zemian.github.io/src/blog/2021/11-14_setup-local-wordpress.md

 ---
-title: How to Setup WordPress For Local Development
+title: How to Setup WordPress for Local Development
 date: 2021-11-14
 tags:
 - php